Suxton/odin-recipes/README.md

 # odin-recipes
 ## Introduction
 This project focus is on practicing HTML and CSS by creating a basic recipe website, which will have an index page that will link to a few recipes.
-## What I've learnt doing this Project
+## What I've learned doing this Project
 -